 A boom in technology is appreciated but not at the cost of destroying plantations and green spaces which are homes for various ethnic tribes and animals.
-For instance the Mursi tribe.
-The most dangerous tribes in Ethiopia who reside in the valleys of lower OMO rivers are feeling worried.
-They fear the construction of the Gibe III hydroelectric project, lots of deforestation.
+For instance, the Mursi tribe.
+The most dangerous tribes in Ethiopia who reside in the valleys of the lower OMO rivers are feeling worried.
+They fear the construction of the Gibe III hydroelectric project and lots of deforestation.
 The tribe existed to stay over a century there, accustomed to the harsh environment.
 Moreover, losing their livelihood and starting afresh in a suburban area has left them feeling devastated.

 To the far south-east corner of Ethiopia, the Mursi tribe are found.
 The OMO River forms the northern border of Kenya.
 In the remote OMO valley, paleontologists have discovered the remains of bodies of ancient people living on earth besides those from tribes who exist even today.

 About the Mursi Tribe